Damg7245-BigDataIntelligence/Snowflake_Labs/Snowflake_Lab_01/README.md

 This repository contains the code for the *Getting Started with Data Engineering using Snowflake Notebooks* Snowflake Quickstart.

 ### ➡️ For an overview, prerequisites, and detailed instructions, complete this end-to-end tutorial:
-[Data Engineering Pipelines with Snowpark Python](https://quickstarts.snowflake.com/guide/data_engineering_pipelines_with_snowpark_python/index.html?index=..%2F..index#0) on Quickstarts.Snowflake.com.
+[Data Engineering Pipelines with Snowpark Python](https://quickstarts.snowflake.com/guide/data_engineering_pipelines_with_snowpark_python/index.html?index=..%2F..index#0) on Quickstarts on Snowflake.com.

 ___
 ### **Overview of the Tutorial**